 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Let me show you how to season pork chops with this homemade blend.
-Whether you prefer to pan sear on the stovetop, grill, or bake your pork chops in the oven, this seasoning is delicious on all of them.
+Whether you prefer to pan sear pork chops on the stovetop, grill them, bake pork chops in the oven, or even cook pork chops in the air fryer, this seasoning is delicious on all of them.

 Why You’ll Love This Pork Chop Seasoning Recipe